metabase/metabase/docs/questions/query-builder/expressions/substring.md

 ## Parameters

-- Generally, position should be a positive number.
 - The first character in your string is at position 1.
-- Some databases support negative numbers for position, so that you can reference the last character at position -1.
-- Length should always be a positive number.
+- The length of your substring should always be a positive number.

-## Cleaning text data
+## Getting a substring from the left

 | Mission ID  | Agent |
 |-------------|-------|